aws-samples/email-response-automation-comprehend/README.md

-# Email Response Automation with Amazon Compreheng
+# Email Response Automation with Amazon Comprehend

 This project is developed to showcase how Amazon comprehend can be used to classify the incoming email and respond back to the customer automatically.